entrecode/visual-cms.website/readme.md

 It allows common stuff, but e.g. disallows loading JavaScript from other servers.
 If you want that, you have to add the hostnames to the CSP.
 The returned `csp` object has the following constants
 defined: `csp.NONE`, `csp.UNSAFEINLINE`, `csp.SELF`.
-You can set `csp.script-src` and `csp.style-src` to Arrays of other values, like this:
+You can set `csp.script-src`, `csp.style-src` and `csp.font-src` to Arrays of other values, like this:
 ```js
 csp['script-src'] = [
   csp.SELF,